Religious extremism, misogyny and madness stoke fears of the supernatural in The Witch, a folk tale rooted in horror and history.

 - Katherine (Kate Dickie) dreams of nursing her dead children

-- Caleb’s delusions in the forest followed by symptoms including convulsions
+- Caleb’s hallucinations, followed by convulsions

 - The way the family members attack each other with words and, later, weapons.

-Perhaps the biggest indication – and ambiguity – is the final reveal of Thomasin (Anya Taylor-Joy) as a witch.
+The biggest indication – and ambiguity – is the final reveal of Thomasin (Anya Taylor-Joy) as a witch.
 Does she really talk to Satan and fly into the air?
 Or do grief and ergot send her mad?

 “Was Christ not led into the wilderness to be ill-met by the Devil?”

 Even the thought of the wilderness – an untamed, inhuman place – is laced with devilish fears.
+The film repeats this motif several times.

 Is there really a witch?

-- The family suspect an evil hag has snatched their baby
+- An evil hag snatches their baby

 - Finally Thomasin is revealed to be the witch, exactly as the family suspected.